Spectral distances on RCD spaces: Abstract

 \section{Abstract}

 We provide relationships between the spectral convergences in B\'erard-Besson-Gallot sense, in Kasue-Kumura sense and the measured Gromov-Hausdorff convergence, for compact finite dimensional $\RCD$ spaces.
-As an independent interest, a canonical approximation map between such spaces with respect to spectral datas is obtained.
+As an independent interest, a canonical (spectral) approximation map between such spaces constructed by given spectral data is obtained.